 We’ll look at both options so you can determine which best fits your lifestyle.

 With a blend of five potent immune-supporting mushrooms—Reishi, Cordyceps, Turkey Tail, Shiitake, and Chaga—our Immune Mushroom Blend can help your body build its immune defenses to support your well-being all year long.*

 The blend contains only 100% organic fruiting bodies and nothing else, no fillers, starch, grains, or mycelium.
 The mushrooms used in this formula are hot water and dual extracted for optimal bioavailability, absorption, and digestibility.* And best of all, each vegan capsule contains 2,500 mg of dried mushrooms, so you get the support you need with just one capsule per day.*

 Whole Body Support Mushrooms & Herbs*

-Gaia Herbs Whole Body Support Mushrooms & Herbs, formerly called Mushrooms + Herbs Reishi + Turmeric, is designed to provide daily support to help people stay active long term.*
+Gaia Herbs Whole Body Support Mushrooms & Herbs, formerly called Mushrooms + Herbs Reishi + Turmeric, is an award-winning formula that is designed to provide daily support to help people stay active.*

 As the name implies, these vegan capsules are loaded with both mushrooms and herbs to benefit your well-being—Reishi and Shiitake mushrooms, as well as Ginger and Turmeric.* And that’s it.
 No fillers, no sugar, and no common allergens like dairy, gluten, soy, or peanuts.